2007 Music City Bowl

 The 2007 Music City Bowl was the 10th edition of the Music City Bowl, and it was played on December 31, 2007.
 Part of the 2007–2008 bowl season, it featured the Kentucky Wildcats and the Florida State Seminoles.
+Sponsored by Gaylord Hotels and Bridgestone, it was officially named the Gaylord Hotels Music City Bowl presented by Bridgestone.

+Background

 Both teams entered the game with a 7–5 overall record and a 4–4 conference record; Florida State had been ranked as high as #19 in the season's AP polls, appearing in the rankings for two weeks that season.
 Kentucky had been ranked as high as #8 (twice) in the season's AP polls and had been ranked for eight weeks during the season.
-Sponsored by Gaylord Hotels and Bridgestone, it was officially named the Gaylord Hotels Music City Bowl presented by Bridgestone.

 The Seminoles came into the game without 34 players due to various injuries, violations of team rules, and a large academic cheating scandal.
-For the Wildcats, this was déjà vu all over again, as they had played in last year's edition of the game, entered it with the same 7–5 overall record, and faced an Atlantic Coast Conference team coached by a Bowden, namely the Clemson team coached by Tommy Bowden, son of longtime FSU head coach Bobby Bowden.
+For the Wildcats, this was déjà vu all over again, as they had played in the prior year's edition of the game, entered it with the same 7–5 overall record, and faced an Atlantic Coast Conference team coached by a Bowden, namely the Clemson team coached by Tommy Bowden, son of longtime FSU head coach Bobby Bowden.